Nosy or nosey – which one is correct?

 • My neighbours are just too nosy.

 Nosy or nosey?
 Now it is all clear!
-Examples of these terms in sentences
+More examples of these terms in sentences

 She was the nosiest woman in the world and spent most of her life spying on the boring, law-abiding neighbours.